 It’s, you know, there’s no learning curve.
 You simply create a card, move the card along and then that’s it.
 And that’s how I kind of try to stay organised with my live streams.
 And I think being organised and being able to see it visually for me, ’cause I’m a very visual person, and I’m a, you know, I’m a content person, I’m a creator.

 And the sixth one is something that I learned from people, you know, something I learned from some of my performing musician friends, and that’s to have a totem, you may be like, what are you on about?
-So I know that a lot of, you know, musicians, performers, and artists, they will have a thing that they always have for every performance, every concert, every gig that they do.
+I know that a lot of, you know, musicians, performers, and artists, they will have a thing that they always have for every performance, every concert, every gig that they do.

 And it’s not necessarily, you know, a massive thing, but it’s a thing, whether it’s a crystal or whether it’s, you know, a spoon or whether it’s a special coin or something like that.

-So when I just started my live streaming journey, some advice that I was given was have a totem, have something that is just for me, that’s kind of like a good luck charm that you always have for every live stream and doesn’t need to feature in every live stream, but it’s there for you.
+When I just started my live streaming journey, some advice that I was given was have a totem, have something that is just for me, that’s kind of like a good luck charm that you always have for every live stream and doesn’t need to feature in every live stream, but it’s there for you.